kevbrnen/Music-Technology-Final-Project/README.md

 # Real Time Audio Effect Processing
 ## A JUCE Effects Suite Plug-in Implementation
-## Music Technology Final Project 2024
+## Music Technology Final Project 2024 - Kevin Brennan

 ### Introduction
 This repository contains all Python prototyping and C++ JUCE implementation code for my Final Project.
 The Idea for my project was to investigate different types of effects and prototype them in Python.
 From this I could create an Effects Suite VST plug-in using JUCE.
 My main goals for the project were to: